angrave/CS241-Lectures-FA21/Welcome.md

 p.s.
 Myself and the course staff love teaching this course.
 We're here help as many of you as possible to become the best programmers and computer scientists that you can be.
 Are you ready to stand up, put in the effort, and be recognized as an University of Illinois Computer Scientist?
 Then you're in the right place.
 Let's kick it into gear and get this show started.

-p.p.s Don't Panic, you'll be writing less code than Hamilton's Apollo team-
+p.p.s Yes you'll write a lot of code but a lot less code than Hamilton's Apollo coding team-

-[Margaret_Hamilton](https://en.wikipedia.org/wiki/Margaret_Hamilton_\(scientist\)) ... but you will be thinking about concurrency, just like she had to for the Apollo code.
+[Margaret_Hamilton](https://en.wikipedia.org/wiki/Margaret_Hamilton_\(scientist\)) ... however, you will be thinking about concurrency, just like she did to ensure that we could land on the moon.